arekjg/calculator_app/README.md

 # Calculator App

-My first attempt in making working calculator with C# and Windows Forms framework.
+This is a simple calculator app written in C# with Windows Forms .NET framework.
+It does simple operations: addition, substraction, division and multiplication.